Jxancestral17/abusing_hop_by_hop_header/README.md

 ```

 - Send 3/4 requests for second
-- If it detects a possible poisoning it creates a log file
+- If it detects a possible poisoning, it creates a log file
-- If you want to add headers add them ./headers/headers.dat (currently taken from seclists)
+- If you want to add more headers, add them ./headers/headers.dat (currently taken from seclists)